 The goal made it 5-4 to Liverpool, who claimed their third trophy of a remarkable treble.
 McAllister, a man closer to his 40th birthday than his 20th, was Liverpool’s driving force.
 In a breathtaking final of 115 minutes, McAllister had provided assists for three Liverpool goals and scored another from the spot.
 His attitude, influence and energy drew richly deserved praise.

-In the final 33 days of the season Liverpool played ten matches.
+In the final 33 days of the season, Liverpool played 10 matches.
 McAllister registered six critical goals and six equally crucial assists.
 By then, aged 36, this amounted to a game every three days, of which McAllister started all but one.

-The 2001-02 season kicked-off with two further trophies lifted.
-Manchester United provided opposition in the FA Charity Shield and Bayern Munich in the UEFA Super Cup.
-Picking up right where he left off, McAllister netted a second minute penalty as Liverpool beat Manchester United 2-1 at the Millennium Stadium.
-In Monaco the savvy midfield partnership of McAllister and Hamann saw Liverpool home as 3-2 winners against Ottmar Hitzfeld’s Bayern Munich.
+The 2001/02 season kicked-off with two further trophies lifted.
+Manchester United provided the opposition in the Charity Shield and Bayern Munich in the UEFA Super Cup.
+Picking up right where he left off, McAllister netted a second-minute penalty as Liverpool beat Manchester United 2-1 at the Millennium Stadium.
+In Monaco, the savvy midfield partnership of McAllister and Hamann saw Liverpool home as 3-2 winners against Ottmar Hitzfeld’s Bayern Munich.

 Sandwiched between the two trophies was the first fixture of the Premier League.
 West Ham provided Liverpool’s opening day opposition and were themselves enjoying the benefits of a footballing artist in full renaissance.
 Paolo Di Canio may have briefly stole the show with an equalising rabona penalty, but McAllister’s mercurially deft assist for Michael Owen’s opener was equally sublime.
 While Di Canio flitted in and out of the game, McAllister orchestrated its ebbs and flows, and ultimately saw Liverpool home as 2-1 winners.